 Political affairs also affected location: Rome’s civil wars between Julius Caesar and Pompey at the end of the Republican period meant that it was safer for the rich and important to have their sumptuous dwellings outside Rome’s city walls on the nearby hills such as the Quirinal, Viminalis or Caelius or even in the Trastevere district where there was the added advantage of land to be employed for sumptuous gardens and parks.

 In the centre of town the most over-populated areas where the plebeians dwelt tended to be the lowest and generally least salubrious, probably as they used to be marshes before being drained.
 The Suburra was the most famous or infamous of these.

-As we look at ancient Roman houses and villas we will notice that their development was influenced by very real aspects such as:
+The development of ancient Roman houses and villas was influenced by very real aspects such as:

 - Availability of raw materials